terabaud/lea-codes/src/index.md

 ---
-title: 'Home'
+title: Home
-description: 'This pages is a source of information for WebGL'
+description: This pages is a source of information for WebGL
-layout: 'layouts/home.html'
+layout: layouts/home.html
+author: Lea Rosema
 ---

 # Welcome to Lea codes